dbsrv/ansible-automation-agent/README.md

 ### Tips
 Logs are kept in `log/playbook.log`

+If automation agent fails to start, refer to log file at Ops Manager console, or at
+`sudo tail -n 200 /var/log/mongodb-mms-automation/automation-agent-fatal.log`

 For troubleshooting purpose, run commands `-v`, up to `-vvvv`, to increase verbosity.
 E.g
 ```
 ansible-playbook -i hosts install.yml --user johnny -vvvv